eggswift/ESTabBarController/README.md

 ## About

-ESTabBarController is developed and maintained by [lihao](mailto:lihao_iOS@hotmail.com).
+ESTabBarController is developed and maintained by [Vincent Li](mailto:lihao_iOS@hotmail.com).
 If you have any questions or issues in using ESTabBarController, welcome to [issue](https://github.com/eggswift/ESTabBarController/issues). </br>
 If you want to contribute to ESTabBarController, Please submit [Pull Request](https://github.com/eggswift/ESTabBarController/pulls), I will deal with it as soon as possible. </br>

 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=https://github.com/eggswift/ESTabBarController)